Can Businessman Trump Run The Country

 As President, he claims he can use his business acumen (which he pronounces 'a cumin' -- because he knows a lot of words) and apply that to running the country.
 But there is a lot he doesn't seem to understand.
 The scariest aspect is that he doesn't know what he doesn't know.
 He claims he knows everything, that he "has a very smart brain", that he is the smartest guy in every room, yet when asked what he felt was the strongest leg of the Triad, he responded "the nuclear option" -- not knowing all three legs of the Triad are nuclear.

-This clearly seems to rankle him.
+This clearly rankles him.

 The Historical Management Style and Results of Donald J. Trump

-When Trump's top three Atlantic City casino executives died in a crash, Steve Wynn, the very successful Las Vegas casino operator, suggested to Donald to get on the ground, get into the books, get intimately familiar with his properties and operations.
+When Trump's top three Atlantic City casino executives died in a crash, Steve Wynn, the very successful Las Vegas casino operator, suggested to Donald to get on the ground, get into the books, and get intimately familiar with his properties and operations.

-Bad management bad planning, and bad economic decisions -- at a time when "if a monkey threw a dart at the stock market, on average that stock would have made 150% during those times" Warren Buffet had said --, he managed his casinos into bankruptcy; a business he bragged in his book 'can only make money, you can't lose money.'
+Bad management, bad planning, and bad economic decisions -- at a time when "if a monkey threw a dart at the stock market, on average that stock would have made 150% during those times," Warren Buffet had said --, he managed his casinos into bankruptcy; a business he bragged in his book 'can only make money, you can't lose money.'

 BIG BRANDS THAT FAILED UNDER TRUMP MANAGEMENT

-• Trump Plaza Casino
+• Trump Plaza Hotel & Casino

-• Trump Taj Mahal Casino
+• Trump Taj Mahal Hotel & Casino

-• Trump Castle
+• Trump Castle Hotel & Casino

 • The Plaza Hotel NYC